MichaelEvans/blog/source/_posts/2015-08-03-using-espresso-for-easy-ui-testing.markdown

    .build();
 ```

-and it's that simple - Now you have no excuse not to write some Espresso tests!
+And it's that simple - Now you have no excuse not to write some Espresso tests!

 ####More Resources

 - [The Espresso V2 Cheatsheet](https://code.google.com/p/android-test-kit/wiki/EspressoV2CheatSheet)
 - [Read more about writing custom idling resources](http://blog.sqisland.com/2015/04/espresso-custom-idling-resource.html)

+Thanks to [Huyen Tue Dao](https://twitter.com/queencodemonkey) for editing this post!